Discovering Top-k Structural Hole Spanners in Dynamic Networks

 Various solutions \cite{lou2013mining, rezvani2015identifying, gong2019identifying, goyal2007structural, he2016joint, xu2017efficient, xu2019identifying, tang2012inferring, ding2016method} are developed to discover SHSs in static networks.
 Nevertheless, the real-world network changes over time.
 For example, it is essential to handle outdated web links in web graphs or obsolete user profiles in a social network; these are examples of decremental updates in the networks.
-In contrast, on Facebook and Twitter, links appear and disappear whenever a user friend/unfriend others on Facebook or follow/unfollow others on Twitter; which is an example where decremental as well as incremental updates happen in the networks.
-As a result, discovered SHSs change. \textit{The limitation here is that in the literature, there is no solution available to discover SHS nodes in the dynamic networks.} The classical SHS identification algorithms are considerably time-consuming and may not work efficiently for dynamic networks.
+In contrast, on Facebook and Twitter, links appear and disappear whenever a user friend/unfriend others on Facebook or follow/unfollow others on Twitter, which is an example where decremental as well as incremental updates happen in the networks.
+As a result, discovered SHSs change. \textit{The limitation here is that in the literature, there is no solution available to discover SHS nodes in dynamic networks.} The classical SHS identification algorithms are considerably time-consuming and may not work efficiently for dynamic networks.
 In addition, the network may have already been changed by the time classical algorithms recompute SHSs.
-Hence, it is crucial to design a fast mechanism that can efficiently discover SHSs as the network evolves.
+Hence, it is crucial to design a fast mechanism that can efficiently discover SHSs as the network evolves \cite{goel2023enhancing}.